Leafwing-Studios/fop-rules/docs/character-options/gear/categorizing-gear.md

 Affixes come in four different **rarities,** which reflect their in-game mechanical complexity and change how difficult they are to craft: **common, advanced, exotic,** and **prismatic.**

-Prismatic affixes are incredibly rare and powerful, comparable to the **capstone** features that you receive upon reaching level 20 in a class. **You can only benefit from a single prismatic affix at a time, and must have a proficiency bonus of at least +5 in order to do so.**
+Prismatic affixes are incredibly rare and powerful, comparable to the **capstone** features that you receive upon reaching level 20 in a class.
+In order to benefit from a prismatic affix:

+- Your proficiency bonus must be +5.
+- Each piece of gear can only have at most one prismatic affix.
+- You can only equip one piece of gear that has a prismatic affix at a time.

 Affixes can be applied either as **innate affixes** or **enchanted affixes** (sometimes called **enchantments**).
 Innate affixes determine the basic properties of the gear, such as a weapon’s reach, or whether a set of armor is covered in lacerating spikes. **Innate affixes are restricted to the common rarity affixes, reflecting their simpler construction.**